 Decline of the English Murder is an essay by Orwell on the various forms of murder depicted in popular media and why they intrigue people s much.

 The essay is the title of a book in the Penguin Great Ideas series that includes other essays that look at boys’ weeklies and seaside postcards.
-All of which exemplifies Orwell’s wide breadth of topics he covered.
+All of which exemplify Orwell’s wide breadth of topics covered.

 The titular essay identifies multiple features which cause the public to become fascinated by gruesome murders.
 He satirises readers of the News of the World, who are enraptured by what he refers to as the perfect murder.
-A murder which usually involves middle-class criminals, sex and responsibility.
+A murder usually involving middle-class criminals, sex and responsibility.

 It’s an interesting and funny read and provides a useful insight into the psyche of pre-war England, some of which remains to this day.